 The views of all pupils are valued.
 Pupils with SEN are supported to be involved in decision making and to be able to express any concerns.
-All pupils are aware of their individual targets and a pupil review sheet is used to gather their views on their progress.
-The pupil review sheet is completed with the Teaching Assistant annually.
+A pupil review sheet is use, annually, to gather their views on their progress.